mythreyi1905/fullstack-interview-3/README.md

 3. Add some Data

-Using the swagger, (http://localhost:8080/swagger-ui/index.html, add some data to the H2 database by 'Trying out` the `add` endpoint.
+Using swagger, (http://localhost:8080/swagger-ui/index.html, add some data to the H2 database with the `Try it out` feature on the `add` endpoint.

 Swagger should return `200 OK` and the new person object every time you `Execute` the request